Signs of Opioid Overdose

 Excess Sweating/Chills

-Continued opioid use causes brain chemical imbalances to form, which gradually offsets the brain’s ability to regulate the body’s systems.
-When too large a dose is ingested, problems with body temperature regulation take the form of profuse sweating and chills, sometimes alternating back and forth.
+Continued opioid use causes brain chemical imbalances to form, which gradually offset the brain’s ability to regulate the body’s systems.
+When too large a dose is ingested, problems with body temperature regulation occur.
+This can lead to profuse sweating and chills, sometimes alternating back and forth.

 Disorganized Thought Patterns